 Hendon and District Archaeological Society are our northerly neighbours, whose area of study includes Hampstead Garden Suburb.
 They have an online archive of past newsletters.

 Hornsey Historical Society have a flourishing programme of talks and events.
-Their coverage includes the Haringey parts of Highgate.
+Their coverage includes the Haringey parts of Highgate, and their website contains excellent material on the history of Highgate on both sides of the border.

 Islington Archaeology and History Society are our neighbours to the east.
 Their members and those of the Camden History Society are often interested in each other's events.